Church covenant: History

 The idea of church covenant becomes prominent among the puritans that settle in America.
 In 1648, in Cambridge (Massachusetts) John Cotton, Richard Mather, e Ralph Partridge draw out "a model for the government of the church" in which the reasoning thus follows: "this visible union cannot be established by mere 'faith,' for that is invisible; nor by a 'bare profession' of faith, for that does not make a person part of one particular church or another; nor by 'cohabitation' (i.e., living in the same community), for "atheists and Infidels may dwell together with believers"; nor by "baptism," since baptism by itself does not make a person a part of a particular church.
 What establishes the visible union of a group of believers into a church is that they make a covenant with each other to be the church".

+The church covenant was to congregationalism what apostolic succession was to episcopal churches: their grounds for being and license to practice the sacraments.
+The covenant idea is necessary for the free church since the only force holding a member to a church is his or her commitment, i.e. covenant.
+Original Congregationalists and Baptists concluded that church covenants were an essential ingredient of church membership and foundational for church discipline.
+Covenants were definitional to the local church, signed by members, and expected to be honored until the forces of consumerism and individualism, exemplified by Wade Burleson’s (2016) argument that they were abusive, hit the churches.
+In the generation since Charles Deweese’s book (1990), church covenants have continued waning.
+Even traditionalist organizations, like 9Marks, rarely mention the role of the church covenant in the church’s life.